 We do not allow our network providers to bill you for covered services and items.
 This is true even if we pay the provider less than the provider charges for a covered service or item.
-If a provider bills you for any charges that we did not pay, that is called "balance billing."
 You are never required to pay the balance of any bill.
 The only amount you should be asked to pay is the copay for personal care services, medical supplies, prosthetics, dental services, and orthotic devices covered only by Healthy Connections Medicaid.